What are the annual earnings for a full-time minimum wage worker?

 Since it was first instituted in 1938, the federal minimum wage has established a floor for wages.
 While not every worker is eligible, it provides a minimum of earnings for the lowest-paid workers.

-What are full-time annual earnings at the current minimum wage
+What are full-time annual earnings at the current minimum wage?

 The annual earnings for a full-time minimum-wage worker is $15,080 at the current federal minimum wage of $7.25.
 Full-time work means working 2,080 hours each year, which is 40 hours each week.
-However, many states have their own minimum wages, including 29 that are currently higher than the federal rate.
+However, many states have their own minimum wages, including many that are currently higher than the federal rate.

 How much is the federal minimum wage really worth?